Gluo-Platform/GluoDocs/docs/core/rate_limits.md

 The following endpoints are seen as high level endpoints:
 - Creating a post
 - Creating a reaction
-- Delete a post
-- Delete a reaction
 - Make a search

 ## Medium level `(ml)`